Reach the real crowd in crowdfunding with a crowdfunding marketing strategy and don’t join the 60% of campaigns that fail to reach their funding goal

 - Try asking for advice on your campaign before you go straight into a sales pitch.
 Talking to your contacts on a personal level first will help gauge their interest in your campaign.

 - Social Media followers – Besides your own social media network, look at the network of other businesses or groups related to your campaign.
 Try contacting the other group to see if you can guest post on their blog or if they can give you a shout out about your blog or campaign.
-Social media management tools like Hootsuite make crowdfunding marketing much easier by letting you link all your social networks together from one page.
-You can schedule messages in advance to keep a constant stream of communication going out to your followers.
+Discover how to best leverage social media to grow your campaign.

 - New audiences – Remember that social media isn’t really supposed to be a one-way conversation people use to spam their message, though many only use it for that purpose.
 You need to be engaging social media followers with questions and a conversation.
 Only with this engagement will you be able to build a sense of community and convert ‘followers’ to supporters.